gnu-mcu-eclipse/gnu-mcu-eclipse.github.io-source/pages/developer/contribute.md

 If these plug-ins were useful for you, and you want to help make them even better, your contributions will be highly appreciated.

-Here are some ideas on how you can contribute to GNU ARM Eclipse plug-ins:
+Here are some ideas on how you can contribute to GNU MCU Eclipse plug-ins:

 ## Bug reports

-If you notice something that does not behave as expected, please take the time to investigate the issue; it might be a wrong use case, but it might also be a bug, either in Eclipse CDT or in the GNU ARM Eclipse plug-ins.
+If you notice something that does not behave as expected, please take the time to investigate the issue; it might be a wrong use case, but it might also be a bug, either in Eclipse CDT or in the GNU MCU Eclipse plug-ins.

 Try to investigate as mush as possible and when you have a sequence of steps that can be used to reproduce the bug, please file a new report in the [Bugs](https://sourceforge.net/p/gnuarmeclipse/bugs/) tracker.